What are the four Minnesota offense levels?

-The Minnesota legislature could improve the situation by amending Minnesota statutes to clarify that an admission to a petty misdemeanor charge results in an “adjudicated violation” (borrowing the term adjudication from juvenile law) or a “civil infraction,” not a conviction.
-The Minnesota Supreme Court could amend the Minnesota Rules of Criminal Procedure, to similar effect.
+The Minnesota legislature could improve the situation.
+It could amend Minnesota statutes so that a petty does not lead to “a conviction.”
+Instead, a petty could result in a “violation;” or a “civil infraction.”
+Or, the Minnesota Supreme Court could amend the Minnesota Rules of Criminal Procedure, to similar effect.

-In the meantime, many people will want to avoid the ambiguity of having a public criminal record of “conviction,” even for a petty misdemeanor which, after all, is “not a crime.”
+But in the meantime, avoid the ambiguity of having a public “conviction” record, even for a petty misdemeanor.

 The word collateral conveys indirect consequences of a conviction, as opposed to the direct consequences of a sentence.
-Convictions bring collateral consequences for every Minnesota offense level.
-Felony convictions bring more of them, however.
+And convictions bring collateral consequences for every Minnesota offense level.
+But felony convictions bring more of them.

-A core problem here is that for many, the so-called “collateral consequences” are severe — much more that the other consequences.
+A core problem here is that for many, the so-called “collateral consequences” are severe — more severe than the “direct” consequences.

 - Criminal records